 Lieutenant Alvelo has represented the police department on Spanish broadcast radio stations on several occasions, informing the public of various resources available to them.

-During the course of his career, Sergeant Alvelo has been awarded 7 departmental citations/commendations.
+During the course of his career, Lieutenant Alvelo has been awarded 7 departmental citations/commendations.
 In 2011 he received the “Chief’s Recognition Award” for his performance within the Internal Affairs Division.

 Charlotte Williams joined the City of Waterbury in November 1993 working as a Clerk Typist in the Silas Bronson Library.
 In April 1998, she was promoted to Data Entry Clerk and hired as a permanent Data Entry Clerk in the Records Division in the Waterbury Police Department.
 In January 2005, she was promoted to Administrative Assistant in the Silas Bronson Library.
 In August 2016, she was hired as Administrative Assistant in the Office of the Police Chief in the Waterbury Police Department.